 - Vietnam national Administration of Tourism: https://vietnam.travel/

 Vietnam has strictly executed a lot of effective measures to fight against, handle and prevent the spread of COVID-19 up to now, so this explains why many foreigners who are already in Vietnam want to stay more in the country to avoid COVID-19 epidemic at their hometown.
 If you are one of them, consider extend your Vietnam visa soon.

 IV.
 Will You still Go or Cancel the Trips to Vietnam?

 Looking at the current situation, it is considered quite safe to make your plan and travel to Vietnam as well as several Asian countries.
-Vietnam has reported 369 infected cases and the country have closely controlled the situation, 342 cases have been recovered so far and there are no deaths.
+Vietnam has reported 883 infected cases and the country have closely controlled the situation, 409 cases have been recovered so far and the number of deaths remain 17.

 Prevention measures have also been effectively taken to control the situation.
 However, traveling during this time is not recommended.
 Flights transiting in affected areas are denied and the number of daily flights decreases.
 If you cannot cancel your trip, you should check the flights and choose a suitable one.
 Besides, please check your health status before you travel to Vietnam.
 The Vietnamese airlines are also doing hygienic methods following advice by the authorities, and you may expect to fill in some forms upon arrival.

 In case you are really worried about the situation, we would suggest delaying your trip to a better time.
 Our company will try our best to help you rescheduling the trip to Vietnam.